1. Home

 Conversations can be enabled or disabled in Company Preferences > Add-Ons.
 The check box to adjust it is towards the right side of the Add-Ons page.

-To manage the Conversation Departments, navigate to System > Company Preferences.
-The Conversation Departments button is within the Company Preferences ribbon buttons.
-Click the Conversation Departments button to open the dialog that allows editing the Departments and colors.
+To manage the Conversation Types, navigate to System > Company Preferences.
+The Conversation Types button is within the Company Preferences ribbon buttons.
+Click the Conversation Types button to open the dialog that allows editing the Types and colors.

 Related Articles